 Talk to your children about why they should never engage in illicit behaviors online.
 Make sure they know that these actions, while they may seem innocent, are illegal, and that other teenagers like them have been charged with possession or distribution of child pornography.
 Make sure that they understand that images posted online or sent via text cannot be retrieved - They will no longer have control of who sees (or sends) their photo.
 Make sure they understand that if someone sends them a photo, they should delete it immediately, and they should never send nude or semi-nude photos of themselves or anyone else.
 Most of all, be understanding - Most teenagers cite peer pressure as one of the major factors in engaging in these behaviors.
 Make sure that your children or students understand that it is okay not to give into this pressure.

-to a pediatrician's tips for how to talk to your children:
+Here is a link to a pediatrician's tips for how to talk to your children:

 No comments: